alejandro0619/learn-rust/README.md

 # Rust🎉

-I'll be learning rust mainly throught The book
+I'll be learning rust mainly through The book